seleniumQuery/seleniumQuery/src/test/resources/BACKLOG.md

 Stories are not necessarily prioritized.

+## Complete seleniumQuery.properties options file

+Add options like:

+- Should auto quit (when that functionality is implemented)
+- if the `$('.stuff')` has no elements, calling something like `.val('other')` should
+	- do nothing silently
+	- do nothing, but warn if log level is higher

 ## `$.url(File)` should fail if argument file does not exist

 That would be all of it.